 According to a 2017 review, topical retinoids (tretinoin being one) are highly effective on both inflammatory and non-inflammatory acne, helping to clear existing acne and reduce future breakouts.
 Research suggests tretinoin can also work for those with other skin concerns, as it can reduce the appearance of fine lines and wrinkles, improve sun-damaged skin, reduce dark spots, and improve skin texture and tone.

 As effective as tretinoin can be for some, the existence of other medical problems can affect its use and effectiveness.
-Some people who may not benefit from using it include those with:
+Some people who may not benefit from using it includes:

 - Dermatitis